lambdaclass/cairo-vm/docs/SPECS.md

 │  0  │  1  │ 2 │ 3 │ 4 │ 5 │ 6 │ 7 │ 8 │ 9 │ 10 │ 11 │ 12 │ 13 │ 14 │ 15 │
 └─────┴─────┴───┴───┴───┴───┴───┴───┴───┴───┴────┴────┴────┴────┴────┴────┘
 ```
-The figure shows the structure of the 63-bit that form the first word of each instruction.
+The figure shows the structure of the 63-bits that form the first word of each instruction.
 - The bits are ordered in a little-endian-like encoding, this implies that `off_dst` is located at bits `[0;15]`, while `dst_reg` is located at bit `48`.
 - The last bit (`63`) is unused.

 Each sets of fields determine different aspects of the instruction execution:
 - `off_op0`, `off_op1`, `op0_reg`, `op1_src` determine the location of each operand.
-- `off_dst`, `dst_reg` determine the location of the destionation.
+- `off_dst`, `dst_reg` determine the location of the destination.
-- `res_logic` determine which operation to compute with the operands.
+- `res_logic` determines which operation to compute with the operands.
 - `pc_update` determines how the PC register is updated.
 - `ap_update` determines how the AP register is updated.
 - `opcode` determines both how the FP register is updated, and how some memory cell values are deduced.